-In my chocolate cake protein donut holes, I used coconut flour and if you look at the recipe, you’ll immediately notice the difference in the volume of ingredients.
+I used coconut flour in the donut holes recipe I mentioned.
+And if you look at the recipe, you’ll immediately notice the difference in the volume of ingredients.
 Coconut flour is super absorbent when compared to wheat flour.
 Meaning, I’d swap the all purpose flour for 1/3 or 1/2 that amount in coconut flour (3-4 tablespoons or 20-30 grams).

 Sugar Free Pudding Mix